 POGO also runs a Visiting Fellowship Programme for on-board training on the Atlantic Meridional Transect (AMT) cruise.
 It offers the opportunity for a scientist from a developing country to participate in cruise preparation and planning, to help make hydrological, biological and ecological observations on board the ship, and to analyse and statistically interpret the results after the cruise.
 In 2013, a similar scheme was set up in partnership with the EU project GreenSeas to provide training on-board the Porcupine Abyssal Plain (PAP) cruise.

 POGO also contributes to funding the Austral Summer Institutes (ASI), which take place at the University of Concepcion in Chile around December-January every year.

+The CENTRE FOR SCIENCE AND TECHNOLOGY OF THE NON-ALIGNED AND OTHER DEVELOPING COUNTRIES (NAM S&T CENTRE) provides Senior visiting fellowships.
+The objectives of the NAM S&T Senior Visiting Fellowship scheme are to provide opportunities to senior scientists, researchers and academicians of the Member Countries of the NAM S&T Centre and the Members of its NAM S&T – Industry Network to affiliate themselves with the S&T institutions located in another Member Country of the Centre for upgrading their research skills, undertaking short-term joint projects, delivering lectures, developing linkages and establishing closer cooperation with the scientists/institutions in their fields of interest.

 IOC will encourage the expansion of an internship/fellowship programme in all regions (taking into account it exists already in the WESTPAC region) and will partner with other organizations such as POGO, SCOR and others through joint programmes and activities as appropriate.